mindhive-security/havik/README.md

 ## ✨ Features

-- 🔐 Encryption checks (S3/GCS buckets)
+- 🔐 Encryption checks (S3, DynamoDB/GCS buckets)
 - 🌍 Public access detection
-- 🔎 IAM policy analysis using LLMs (for AWS S3)
+- 🔎 IAM policy analysis using LLMs (for AWS services)
 - 📊 Output in human-readable tables or JSON and HTML
 - ⚙️ Modular structure, ready to scale across clouds and services
 - Maps to CSA CCM controls